 The company is seeking to balance growing its our core regulated businesses with developing nonregulated energy services businesses with a high growth potential.
 In this regard the company is eyeing the growth of the compressed natural gas (CNG) market as more companies and government agencies expand their natural gas vehicle fleets.

-Streamlining its portfolio, in 2014 it sold its Integrys Energy Services unit (a diversified nonregulated retail energy supply and services company that ells electricity and natural gas in deregulated markets ans invests in renewable energy assets) to Constellation.
+Streamlining its portfolio, in 2014 it sold Integrys Energy Services (a diversified nonregulated retail energy supply and services company that sells electricity and natural gas in deregulated markets and invests in renewable energy assets) to Constellation.

 Mergers and Acquisitions